abramhindle/impractical-wasm/README.md

 As stated before you don't have access to the stack memory, where all your variables and function frames/ frame pointers reside.

 But you can declare memory and import it from javascript as well.
+You have access to it and its first address is 0.
+This makes null pointer checking kinda weird, so watch out.

-- `memory` lets allocate pages of memory
+- `memory` lets you allocate pages of memory
 - each wasm module has its own memory

 ```wasm